 What you should consider when switching internet providers

-• Improve internet connections: The No. 2 reason for switching, 22% of respondents said they switched because they wanted an upgrade in their internet speeds.
+• Improve internet connections: The No. 2 reason for switching, 22% of respondents said they switched because they wanted to upgrade their internet speeds.

 • Seek better customer service: Another 16% of respondents switched after having a poor experience with their current provider in hopes of finding a company that has a more helpful and responsive support team.